-Here’s a list of our favorite spots to satisfy your hunger while visiting this part of Alabama, starting with dessert!
+This is a list of some of the delicious things to eat and drink in Gulf Shores and Orange Beach that will satisfy your hunger and thirst while visiting this part of Alabama, starting with dessert!

 Creamy Milkshakes at the Sunliner Diner